-Sofas come in myriad styles and shapes, from the buttoned-up Chesterfield (no back cushions) to the laid-back Lawson style with detached back cushions.
-Your preferences will obviously depend on your own taste, but you'll also want to consider intended use and anticipated traffic: A small Chesterfield may go great in a foyer, bar area, or sitting room that receives occasional guests, but you may not want to rely on it for relaxation.
+Sofas come in myriad styles and shapes, from the buttoned-up chesterfield (no back cushions) to the laid-back Lawson style with detached back cushions.
+Your preferences will depend on your taste, but you'll also want to consider the intended use and anticipated traffic.
+A small chesterfield may go great in a foyer, bar area, or sitting room that receives occasional guests, but you may not want to rely on it for relaxation.

 How should you measure a sofa?

 Measure the depth from the outside edge of the seat to the back of the couch.
 Diagonal depth can be calculated by placing a straight edge from the top of the back of the frame to the front of the arm; you'll then measure from the bottom back corner up to the point where it intersects the line created by the original straight edge.

 What's the difference between a sofa and a loveseat?

 A loveseat can accommodate up to two people, while a sofa typically supports between two and four.
-Given the slight overlap of a loveseat and a two-seater sofa, the terms are sometimes used interchangeably, though a standard loveseat measures about 52 inches wide, while the standard small sofa is somewhere between 68 and 80 inches wide.
+Given the slight overlap of a loveseat and a two-seater sofa, the terms are sometimes used interchangeably, though a standard loveseat measures about 52 inches wide while the standard small sofa is somewhere between 68 and 80 inches wide.

 Why Trust The Spruce?